AS Pro Piacenza 1919: Stadiums

 A.S.
 Pro Piacenza 1919 play their home matches at the Stadio Leonardo Garilli, located in the city of Piacenza.

 Before the Stadio Leonardo Garilli, they played at the stadio comunale and Centro Sportivo Gianni Siboni, both located in the city of Piacenza.

 Centro Sportivo Gianni Siboni, located on 1 via Roberto de Longe, is also the current headquarters of A.S.
 Pro Piacenza 1919 as well as the former headquarters of A.C.D.
 Pro Piacenza 1919, one of the predecessors of the current club.
 Another predecessor, Atletico BP Pro Piacenza, played their home matches at the centro sportivo in 2012–13 season, as well as headquartered in that sports centre from 2010 to circa 2013.

 However, as of 2009–10 season, when Atletico B.P.
 Pro Piacenza was still known as BettolaSpes, they based on "Campo Calcio Sandro Puppo", 1 via Monte Carevolo, Piacenza instead.
 Bettola was demerged with Spes in July 2010 and merged with Pontolliese at the same time.
 While Spes merged with A.C.
 Libertas which the latter was demerged with Pontolliese.
 However, LibertaSpes became Lupa Piacenza in 2012.
 Spes and one of their successor, U.P.D.
 Spes Borgotrebbia, were also based in "Campo Calcio Sandro Puppo" (section B of that complex), but under different address (on via Antonio Anguissola instead).
 Another Spes' successor that founded in 2013, Associazione Calcistica Dilettantistica LibertaSpes, used Campo "G. Calamari" instead.
 That complex was the home base of yet another team of the city, A.C.
 Fiore, as well as "Pontolliese Libertas".
-The latter, was also the one of the predecessors of both "B.P.
+The latter, was also one of the predecessors of both "B.P.
 Pro Piacenza" and LibertaSpes.

 In 2010–11 season, when Atletico BP Pro Piacenza was still known as BettolaPonte, they played their home matches in Podenzano occasionally.